Battle of Hubat: Battle

-the mother of Ahmed's commander Abubaker Qecchin.
+the mother of Ahmed's commander Abu Bakr Qatin.
 Meanwhile Emir Ahmed had laid a trap in Hubat, splitting his unit into three, he waited for the Abyssinians to enter the region after sacking Harar and ambushed them.
 The remaining Abyssinian army who were not killed fled in panic, thus Ahmed's troops won decisively and were able to recover stolen booty.

+Aftermath

+In the course of Adal's subsequent invasion of Ethiopia, Degelhan's insights gained from this conflict prompted him to alert Emperor Dawit II regarding the peril posed by the Malassay elite forces, emphasizing that the imperial troops were inadequately prepared to confront them.